OpenOmics/SnakeMaker_alt/README.md

 # FunannotateMake
-A repository for the Funannotate Snakemake pipeline
+A repository for the Funannotate Snakemake pipeline, designed to be run on the completed assemblies, after assembly & scaffolding.

 ### Before running the pipeline